 Material: what material is required for reusable packaging?
-The use of durable, safe and fully recyclable materials to construct reusable packaging (not necessarily plastic) should be considered during the design phase.
+In the design process the use of durable, safe and fully recyclable materials to construct reusable packaging (not necessarily plastic) should be considered.

 Standardisation: how will this be achieved?

-Consider standardising processes/systems such as the use of open access software, packaging, data collection, and labelling.
-Should a singleuse reuse logo be created to help educate stakeholders?
+Consider standardising processes/systems such as open access software, packaging, data collection, labelling.
+Should a single-use reuse logo be created to help educate stakeholders?

 Will internationally accepted reuse standards be implemented?